OfficeDev/office-js-docs-pr/docs/reference/requirement-sets/outlook-api-requirement-sets.md

   // Provide alternate flow/logic.
 }
 ```

+> [!IMPORTANT]
+> There is currently a bug where `isSetSupported('Mailbox', '1.3')` erroneously returns `true` in Outlook on the web against Exchange 2013.
+To learn more about the supported combinations of requirement sets, Exchange servers, and Outlook clients, refer to [Requirement sets supported by Exchange servers and Outlook clients](#requirement-sets-supported-by-exchange-servers-and-outlook-clients).

 Alternatively, developers can check for the existence of a newer API by using standard JavaScript technique.